kadamwhite/talks/2018/wceu/slides.md

 I'm going to focus on the markdown files that GitHub supports natively, but even if you use another VCS or issue tracker these tasks can be replicated with your own tool suite.

+So how do we best use each of these files?

 ---

-### What Helps Us
-## Switch Tasks Faster?

-- Clear Documentation
-- Predictable Process
-- Standardized Tools

-???

-If something's hard, we don't do it.
-So getting your dev environment set up, adding documentation, writing good issues -- we want this all to become muscle memory.

-Clarity is the most important, and clarity means good documentation.

-In the rest of my time today I'm going to share a couple ideas for specific areas where holding ourselves to a higher standard of documentation can save our teams a lot of time.

----

-## The Onboarding Process

-???

-So let's start with the biggest context switch of all: ramping up on a new project.

-How do you go from 0 to full speed on a brand new codebase?

-The best way is pair with another developer, but they may not have time.

-And while we can figure it out by reading the code, I can read prose much faster than PHP.
-So if I'm on our own, I'm going to start by looking at the README.

----

-### Believe In The
-## README

-???
-The README is a project's landing page and cover letter.

-Because of this, I think there's a very clear set of responsibilities that a README has.

----
+# README.md

 ### What Is This For?
 ### How Do I Use It?
 ### How Do I Get Started?

 ???
+The README is a project's landing page and cover letter.

-A good README, in my opinion, should do a couple things:
+It has a few key responsibilities — a good readme should, in my opinion,

 - Tell you what a project is and is for, concisely and clearly
 - Tell you in brief how use the project